bhokansonfasig/pyrex/docs/custom/build.rst

 Interaction Model
 -----------------

 The interaction model used for :class:`Particle` interactions in ice handles the cross sections and interaction lengths of neutrinos, as well as the ratios of their interaction types and the resulting shower fractions.
-An interaction class should inherit from :class:`Interaction` (preferrably keeping its :meth:`__init__` method) and should implement the following methods:
+An interaction class should inherit from :class:`Interaction` (preferably keeping its :meth:`__init__` method) and should implement the following methods:

 The :attr:`cross_section` property method should return the neutrino cross section for the :attr:`Interaction.particle` parent, specific to the :attr:`Interaction.kind`.
 Similarly the :attr:`total_cross_section` property method should return the neutrino cross section for the :attr:`Interaction.particle` parent, but this should be the total cross section for both charged-current and neutral-current interactions.
 The :attr:`interaction_length` and :attr:`total_interaction_length` properties will convert these cross sections to interaction lengths automatically.